Kinross Gold Corporation (KGC) Just Got Our Attention

 KGC’s Market Performance

-KGC stocks went down by -6.09% for the week, with a monthly drop of -6.55% and a quarterly performance of -28.98%, while its annual performance rate touched -35.99%.
-The volatility ratio for the week stands at 2.93% while the volatility levels for the past 30 days are set at 2.64% for Kinross Gold Corporation.
-The simple moving average for the period of the last 20 days is -7.34% for KGC stocks with a simple moving average of -19.48% for the last 200 days.
+KGC stocks went up by 5.95% for the week, with a monthly drop of -7.49% and a quarterly performance of -25.31%, while its annual performance rate touched -28.49%.
+The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 2.67% for Kinross Gold Corporation.
+The simple moving average for the period of the last 20 days is -0.23% for KGC stocks with a simple moving average of -13.91% for the last 200 days.

 Analysts’ Opinion of KGC